 For your clients who don’t want boring, conventional events, there are options!
 More people are looking outside the box when it comes to personalizing their big day.
 If you’ve only planned traditional weddings thus far, you might be at a loss when you meet your first offbeat clients.
 From Star Wars themed anniversary parties to humanist officiated weddings, you must cater to their needs!

 Besides weddings, the same applies to out-of-the-box events.
 Carnival performers for music festivals… a host for a traditional Chinese tea ceremony… you won’t always have a vendor in your back pocket who can fulfill these requests.
 If you’ve never hired a host for a traditional Chinese tea ceremony, how would you even know where to begin?
 If you’re pressed to find non-traditional vendors, don’t feel like you’re doing the impossible!
 Your event planning courses have taught you how to secure and deal with offbeat vendors!
 Not convinced?
 Keep reading!

 Taken from your course…

 After earning your event planning certification, you’ll know how to research vendors.
 A good event planner knows that just finding vendors who are technically good at their craft isn’t enough.
 Every event and wedding has its own overarching theme or style made up of all the individual event components!
 To ensure a thematically cohesive event, know that most vendors have their own niche and style.

 If your usual caterer specializes in farm-to-table hors d’oeuvres, does it make sense to hire them to cater Comic-con?
 Not only does it not play to their strengths, but it doesn’t go with the style of the event.
 Guests aren’t likely to warm up to the food either.
 In fact, it’s probably more expensive to hire this caterer than to go with a vendor with simpler, convention-friendly fare!

 On the other hand, imagine you’re planning a country wedding and the choice caterer is out of your clients’ budget.
 Settling for burgers and fries might be cheaper, but it would create a jarring experience.
 Spend more time researching your options or work with your client to adjust the budget.
-You’ll learn these negotiation and communication strategies in your course.
+You’ll learn these negotiation and communication strategies in your planning course.